The Great Wall in China, one of 7 Wonders of the World

 Everything around is full of vigor in warm spring

-Crowdness: Spring season is much less crowded comparing to summer and autumn.
-But do avoid the first week of May (especially May 1–3, the Labor Day holiday), which is one of the Chinese "golden" travel weeks when traffic jams and over-crowding as well as high prices of hotels could affect your experience.
+Crowdedness: Spring season is much less crowded compared to summer and autumn.
+But do avoid the first week of May (especially May 1–3, the Labor Day holiday), which is one of the Chinese "golden" travel weeks when traffic jams and overcrowding, as well as high prices of hotels, could affect your experience.

 Weather: The summer months between June and August are a little hot and humid with an average high temperature of 30°C (86°F).
 July and August are also the months with most of the year's rainfalls, so remember to bring an umbrella which can protect you from the strong sunlight and also the potential rainfalls.

 Scenery: Summer provides beautiful green foliage.
 During summer, the Great Wall looks like a beautiful silver necklace, surrounded by a thick green forest that is dotted with blooming flower and colored leaves, standing out clearly under bright sunlight.
 The strong sunlight makes everything looks beautiful, but it might be too bright sometimes for the best photography.

 Great Wall standing out under bright sunlight in summer

 Crowdedness: Summer is peak tourist season due to a large number of domestic tourists during school vacations.
 Since many hotels raise their rates during this season, it is a good idea to book tours and hotels in advance or visit Mutianyu section which is also well repaired but with much fewer visitors instead of Badaling.